Payment and installment plans continue to gain popularity, and for good reason.

-This article dives into payment plan types, Stripe’s installment plan options and the pros and cons of offering these to your customers.
+This article reveals how to easily sell Stripe payment plans and the pros and cons of offering these plans to your customers.

 What is a payment plan?

-A payment or installment plan is a solution that enables buyers to divide the total cost of a purchase into smaller, more manageable amounts and spread those out over a set period of time — commonly on a monthly basis — until the full price of the purchase is covered.
+A payment or installment plan is a solution that enables buyers to divide the total cost of a purchase into smaller, more manageable amounts and spread those out over a set period of time—commonly monthly—until the full price of the purchase is covered.

 ‘Buy now, pay later’ (BNPL) payment plans take the form of a loan or credit option, where the buyer borrows from a loan provider — like Klarna, Afterpay/Clearpay, Affirm or Zip — via the payment processing platform.

-Buy now, pay later plans come at a cost to sellers, which typically consists of a percentage of the sale, plus a flat fee.
+Buy now, pay later plans cost sellers a percentage of the sale plus a flat fee.

-For example, Klarna applies a $5.99% + 30¢ fee to transactions within the US, and an extra 1.5% for international transactions.
-If the product you sell gets lost and goes into dispute with the buyer, a further $15 fee is applied.
+For example, Klarna applies a $5.99% + 30¢ fee to transactions within the US and an extra 1.5% for international transactions.
+If the product you sell gets lost and is disputed with the buyer, a further $15 fee is applied.

-Another type of installment plan is a phased payment where the total cost is split into a number of parts to be paid at an agreed frequency — for example 25% of the total each month for 4 months.
+Another type of installment plan is a phased payment, where the total cost is split into several parts to be paid at an agreed-upon frequency—for example, 25% of the total each month for four months.
 In the latter case, the seller is not paid in full until all the installments are paid.

-This kind of plan is popular for sellers offering a product which is delivered over time — e.g an online course that takes place over 6 months.
+This kind of plan is popular for sellers offering a product that is delivered over time, such as an online course that takes place over 6 months.

 What is Stripe?